b-steel/private-events/README.md

 This project is from *The Odin Project's* Ruby on Rails course, but I've chosen to design it in Python/ Django.

-[Link](https://www.theodinproject.com/courses/ruby-on-rails/lessons/associations) the the project page and description.
+[Link](https://www.theodinproject.com/courses/ruby-on-rails/lessons/associations) the the assignment page and description.

-In simple terms it's a basic level clone of [Eventbrite](http://www.eventbrite.com/) facilitating event coordination
+In simple terms it's a **very** basic version of [Eventbrite](http://www.eventbrite.com/).
+You can create an account, create events, and invite others to your events.
+It's still missing a lot of functionality compared to what you'd really want to have in a page, but the main focus of the assignement was to get practice with Rails Active Records and Associations, which in Django means Models.

 # Models
-This project was realtively simple on the databas end, requiring only two models: user and event.
+This project was realtively simple on the database end, requiring only two models: user and event.

 ## User
 I used djangos built in [User](https://docs.djangoproject.com/en/3.1/ref/contrib/auth/) class and added a few methods for getting the full name and inviting a user to an event.
 Overall, the model had the following fields used, with a few related fields as well
 - First Name